goharbor/community/proposals/Keystone_Authentication_Support.md

 #### User onboarded via the Keystone authentication flow accessing the API

 After a user is onboarded via Keystone authentication flow and assigned proper permissions, user should be able to access the API of Harbor using the identity.
 It like a regular user.

+The users call the Harbor API, it should call the login api with basic auth, and then call the other API if the login successfully.
+The flow similar to the db_auth.

 #### User onboarded via the Keystone authentication flow using the docker CLI